vmware-archive/vcd-ext-samples/README.md

 # Extensibility Samples for vCloud Director
+> **ATTENTION:** This repository soon will be Archived, please refer to our new central point repository for Cloud Director Extensibility [Cloud Director Extension Standard Library](https://github.com/vmware/cloud-director-extension-standard-library)
 ## Overview
 This repository contains example plugins for integrating with, and extending vCloud Director capabilities.